sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000W_Math_LinearAlgebra_Probability/README.md

       - **Geometry of Linear Equations**: 3 ways of viewing System of Linear Equations:
            - Matrix Form $A \mathbf{x} = \mathbf{b}$
              where $A$ is coefficient matrix, $\mathbf{x}$ is vector of unknown variables, $\mathbf{b}$ is vector of RHS values.
-           - Row Picture - viewing one equation at a time
+           - Row Picture - viewing one equation at a time.
+Each equation is a line (2D) / plane (3D) / hyperplane (n-D).
+2 3D equations/planes meet at a 2D line/equation.
+In graph common inyeresection is equation solution point(s) if any.
            - Column Picture - view as one vector equation in terms of column vectors of $A$:

 If $A = \mathbf{a}_1 \ \mathbf{a}_2 \ \dots \ \mathbf{a}_n$ and x vector has x1, x2 .. xn scalars then: